ael-code/daikin-control/README.md

 ##API System

-Daikin original API use REST
+Daikin original API use REST.

 You can use GET http request to retrive informations and POST http request to apply new settings.